XilinJia/Podcini/README.md

 ### Note:

 #### Translation service is moved to Crowdin, see link down below.
-#### Podcini is no longer listed on Google Play, as apparently Google doesn't like accessing Youtube.
-#### Podcini.R 7.0 supports importing databases from AntennaPod and Podcast Addict.
+#### Podcini.R 7 supports importing databases from AntennaPod and Podcast Addict, and customizing downloaded media folder.
 #### Podcini.R 6.5 as a major step forward brings YouTube contents in the app.
 Channels can be searched, received from share, subscribed.
 Podcasts, playlists as well as single media from Youtube and YT Music can be shared to Podcini.
 For more see the Youtube section below or the changelogs
 That means finally: [Nessun dorma](https://www.youtube.com/watch?v=cWc7vYjgnTs)
 #### For Podcini to show up on car's HUD with Android Auto, please read AnroidAuto.md for instructions.
 #### If you need to cast to an external speaker, you should install the "play" apk, not the "free" apk, that's about the difference between the two.
+#### Podcini is no longer listed on Google Play, as apparently Google doesn't like accessing Youtube.

 Podcini.R requests for permission for unrestricted background activities for uninterrupted background play of a playlist.
 For more see [this issue](https://github.com/XilinJia/Podcini/issues/88)